nestybox/sysbox-ee/README.md

 ## Production Readiness

-Sysbox is still in Beta.
-It's stable, but not production ready yet.
+Sysbox is still in experimental stage.
+It's **not** production ready yet.

+Nestybox is actively enhancing its functionality and fixing issues at this stage.

+Your feedback is much appreciated!

 ## Troubleshooting